Admin-Script/specification/index.md

 An array of characters, this type is immutable.

+Operations supported
+- `+`
+  Concatenate strings
+- All relational
+  Compared the code point of characters

 Example - `a = 'string'` `a = "foo"`

 ## 5.4 Array

 The type is named `array`

-An array of multiple objects, this is mutable
+An array of multiple objects, this is mutable.

+Operations supported
+- `+`
+  Make a new array with elements from both)
+- `==`
+  Check equal
+- `!=`
+  Check inequal

+Truthiness - `false` if array has 0 elements.

 Example - `[1,2,3]`